gmazzap/FCPostContentHandler/README.md

 #Gotchas#

-PCHFC is largely experimental.
+PCHFC is in development and largely experimental.
 It has been tested in a very limited amount of conditions and sites.
 I suggest to test it in a staging / development environment before using it in production.

 #License#